yctercero/yctercero.github.io/_posts/2016-08-06-javascript-fundamentals-this-.call-.apply-.bind.markdown

 ### ‘this’ and the Global Object

 When you run your code, a global execution context is created that includes a global object, and a binding for ‘this’.
-Let’s say we have an empty document and all we add is
+Let’s say we have an empty document and all we add is:

 {% highlight javascript %}
 var whatIsThis = this;
 {% endhighlight %}

 If we run the code and console log whatIsThis, what does it show?

 ![/downloads/console1.png](/downloads/console1.png){:class="img-responsive"}

 It shows a ‘Window’ object with a bunch of properties and methods attached.

-Fun aside, if you open up the ‘Window’ object and scroll way down you’ll find that the window object now has a whatIsThis property with the value ‘Window object’:
+Fun aside, if you open up the ‘Window’ object and scroll way down you’ll find that the 'Widnow' object now has a 'whatIsThis' property with the value ‘Window':

 ![/downloads/console2.png](/downloads/console2.png){:class="img-responsive"}

 As you might imagine, calling ‘this’ by itself in the global scope (that is, not inside a function or method), isn’t all too useful, but it does exist!